UTD-FAST-Lab/Sugarlyzer/README.md

 Sugarlyzer is a framework for performing static analysis using off-the-shelf bug finders on C software product lines.

+This artifact is capable of running a subset of experiments from our paper.
+Specifically, this artifact is capable of producing the results from Table 3 in RQ1, which show the comparison between our approach and the sampling-based approach.
+Additionally, we can run analysis on the Varbugs database (column 4 of Table 2) and the TOSEM benchmarks (column 3 of Table 6, as well as analysis time).

 # Prerequisites
 This application is written for Python version >= 3.10.0.
 We suggest using PyEnv to manage multiple Python versions.
 Furthermore, Sugarlyzer runs its analyses in Docker containers in order to maintain consistent